Mills Avenue: “What we’ve got here is failure to communicate”

 1. You wouldn’t walk into an establishment that had a black employee (or any other minority) and thank the employer for “supporting diversity.”
 Why would you do that about a disabled person?
 What are we to you?
 A pet project?
 If someone works somewhere, it’s supposed to be a mutually beneficial relationship.
 Someone is completing a task and getting paid for their labor.
 It’s not a charity event for a disabled person to participate in the workforce.

 2. We’re supposed to be equals and respected for our own talents and skills.
 Our place is earned.
-We’re supposed to be equal and respected for our own talents and skills.
-Our place is earned.
 The kind of thinking exemplified in this assignment is exactly why a lot of disabled people have no self-esteem.
 We’re seen as a burden that contributes nothing of value to society.
 When we do get equal opportunities to live and thrive in this world, it’s seen as an act of kindness, or worse, a source of inspiration.
 It wouldn’t be treated as such if we weren’t barred from those opportunities to begin with.
 I don’t want anybody’s pity.

 I want your acknowledgement as a human being and understanding.
 I swear, it’s this kind of stuff that makes me feel like I’m not even a person.
 I know that’s an extreme thing to say, but how else am I supposed to feel when people need a pat on the back just for allowing us into their lives?If you think like this, please reevaluate yourself.
 I wouldn’t want to be friends with someone who felt this way.
 It’s tone deaf and really freaking stupid.